wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/data-modeling/includes/1-introduction.md

 A data model is a visual model showing how data flows through your system and how different entities relate to each other.
 Data models define the relationship types between entities and abstract a database to a visual representation that is easy to understand.

-For solution based on the Power Platform, the data model is crucial to the design of the solution as it will heavily affect app design, especially model-driven apps.
+For solutions based on the Power Platform, the data model is crucial to the design of the solution as it will affect app design, especially model-driven apps.

 ## Solution Architect’s role in data modeling